DrewKiino/Atlantis/README.md

 *Note*: ```.None``` log type is also available as a log level configuration, use this when your app goes on production.
 Atlantis will skip all code execution if need be.

-*Note*: the logging framework doesn't print its logs in colors by default, if want to, you will have to set the configuration as early as you can preferably in the ```AppDelegate.swift```, like so...
+*Note*: the logging framework doesn't print its logs in colors by default, if you want colors, you will need to set the configuration somewhere in your code, preferably during app launch in your ```AppDelegate.swift```, like so...

 ```swift
 Atlantis.Configuration.hasColoredLogs = true